agduan/HackMIT-2025/README.md

 - **Follow-up Questions**: AI-generated questions based on your presentation content
 - **Final Analysis**: Complete report at the end of your presentation

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites

 - Node.js (v16 or higher)
-- Wispr API key (get 3 months free with student email)
+- Google Cloud Speech-to-Text API
+- OpenAI API

 ### Installation